 Jackson Hole Event Cancellations, Closures and Changes Due To COVID-19

-- Grand Targhee music festivals are canceled
+- Grand Targhee music festivals are cancelled

-- JacksonHole Live concerts are canceled
+- JacksonHole Live concerts are cancelled

 - The Aerial Tram at Jackson Hole Mountain Resort will NOT be open for summer 2020.